 - USA: allows access to 174 countries without having to get an entry visa

-- Canada: allows access to 173 countries without having to get an entry visa
+- Canada: provides access to 173 countries without having to get an entry visa

-- Ireland: allows access to 171 countries without having to get an entry visa
+- Ireland: provides access to 171 countries without having to get an entry visa

-- New Zealand: allows access to 170 countries without having to get an entry visa
+- New Zealand: provides access to 170 countries without having to get an entry visa

-- Australia: allows access to 168 countries without having to get an entry visa
+- Australia: provides access to 168 countries without having to get an entry visa

 It is always advisable to buy either a round trip ticket or a one-way ticket with a forwarding ticket out of the country.
-The reason is that if you try to enter a country as a tourist and the border control desk asks to see your return or forwarding ticket, you will be forced to buy one on the spot if you do not have one.
-This will be very expensive because you will need to pay the full airline desk price.
+The reason is that if you try to enter a country as a tourist and the border control desk asks to see your return or forwarding ticket; you will be forced to buy one on the spot if you do not have one.
+This will be very expensive because you will need to pay the total airline desk price.
 The chances of this happening are small but not impossible.
-If you decide to take a chance with a one way ticket, that is your choice.
+If you decide to take a chance with a one-way ticket, that is your choice.

 You may need to present a copy of your university or college qualifications.
 If you have one (or more), bring photocopies.
 If you already have a TEFL certificate, bring it with you.